487 BC

-Year 487 BC was a year of the pre-Julian Roman calendar.
+487 BC was a year of the pre-Julian Roman calendar.
 At the time, it was known as the Year of the Consulship of Sicinius and Aquillius (or, less frequently, year 267 Ab urbe condita).
 The denomination 487 BC for this year has been used since the early medieval period, when the Anno Domini calendar era became the prevalent method in Europe for naming years.